mothur/mothur.github.io/_wiki/phylotype.md

 Level 1 was level 4 without the cutoff, but now the most specific taxonomy given has changed since we truncated the tree.

-### count

-The count option allows you to provide a count file associated with your taxonomy file.

 ### name - not recommended